Classic Shepherd's Pie

-With St. Patrick’s Day approaching, it seems like the perfect time to make the classic Irish comfort dish, shepherd’s pie.
-A hearty dish filled with meat and vegetables in a rich gravy that’s topped with a golden-brown mashed potato crust.
-While traditionally it’s made with ground lamb, we’ve swapped it for Crowd Cow’s grass-finished ground beef.
+With St. Patrick’s Day approaching, it seems like the perfect time to make the classic Irish comfort dish: shepherd’s pie.
+This hearty dish is filled with meat and vegetables in a rich gravy and topped with a golden-brown mashed potato crust.
+While traditionally it’s made with ground lamb, we’ve swapped it for Owens Meats ground beef.

 And considering how simple it is to throw together, it might just become a dinner staple for your family – St. Paddy’s Day or not!

 - 9x13 baking dish or large oven-proof sauté pan

 Pro tip: For easy cleanup, use an oven-proof sauté pan (we used a cast iron) instead of a baking dish.
 That way you can cook the beef mixture and bake it all in the same pan.

 - 1 lb.
 Owens Meats Ground Beef

 - 1 tsp.
 Worcestershire sauce